milzj/sNewton4PDEOpt/README.md

 The code was tested using
 python version 3.8.11, scipy version 1.7.0,
 numpy version 1.21.1, fenics version 2019.1.0,
-moola version 0.1.6, and matplotlib version 3.4.2.
+moola version 0.1.6, and matplotlib version 3.4.2
+(see also environment.yml).

 ## References